kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

    - When the cue prompts you to start programming, sit down at your designated spot, open your coding environment, and prepare to work on programming exercises or projects.
    - Set a timer for your desired practice duration to ensure you stay focused and committed.
    - Break down the habit into smaller actions.
 Start with a specific coding exercise or a manageable portion of a project.
-   - Use online platforms or coding websites that offer pre-designed coding challenges or exercises to save time on finding resources.
+   - Use online platforms or coding websites that offer pre-designed coding challenges or exercises to save time in finding resources.

 - **Step 5 - Create a Reward [Make it satisfying]**
    - After completing your programming practice, reward yourself with something enjoyable or satisfying.
 It could be a short break to relax, a treat, or a small personal reward.